trstringer/trstringer.github.io/_drafts/python-build-tooling.md

     sys.exit(1)
 ```

-It's not much more than a wrapper around `printi` and `sys.exit`, but it makes it a no-brainer to call in the many sad code paths through the scripts.
+It's not much more than a wrapper around `printi` and `sys.exit`, but it makes it a no-brainer to call in the many sad code paths throughout the scripts.

 Like I mentioned above, I pass around dicts quite a bit so when I'm shelling out and getting some JSON output, I want to be able to assert that they are equal: